Leo-TheNewbie/scrcpy_cli_menu_v0.1.0-alpha/README.md

   Note:
   While this is a alpha i cannot phisically constantly update it, i am a uni student and this is a fan/spite project to make the scrcs more seamless and high level.

   Help is very much appreciated

   THANKS:

+  To rosalina menu creators for the idea for the cli style

+  ZTE/NUBIA/REDMAGIC: for providing a broken installation to their redmagic studio

+  SCRCPY: for Providing this amazing way to mirror the phone lag free